SepidehNikookar/HITS-PageRank/README.md

 #EXECUTION INSTRUCTIONS:

--Use the following commands to run the compiled code.
+Use the following commands to run the compiled code.

 -java HITS        NumberOfIterations   initialValue   InputFileName.txt